AbcAeffchen/SepaUtilities/README.md

 - `isNationalTransaction($iban1,$iban2)`: Checks if both IBANs are belong to the same country.
 - `checkCharset($str)`: Checks if the string contains only allowed characters.
 - `check($field, $input, $options, $version)`: Checks if the input fits the field.
-This function also does little formatting changes, e.g. correcting letter case.
+This function also does little format changes, e.g. correcting letter case.
 Possible field values are:
   - `initgpty`: Initiating Party
+  - `initgptyid`: Initiating Party ID
   - `msgid`: Message ID
   - `pmtid`: Payment ID
   - `pmtinfid`: Payment Information ID